Santa Marta is a wonderful, spectacularly unspectacular place.

 However, there is an inexpensive local bus service available from the airport to downtown Santa Marta.

-However, there are also various public busses – actually, Santa Marta is one of the major hubs on Colombia’s Caribbean coast.
+However, there are also various public buses – actually, Santa Marta is one of the major hubs on Colombia’s Caribbean coast.

 The public bus to Parque Tayrona leaves at the stop next to the Central Market on Calle 10 with Carrera 9 where any cab takes you for as little as US$1.
 Here, you have to catch the local public bus towards La Guajira.